beakbahama/log/docs/time-is-freedom.md

 1. **Global Standards, Local Implementation:** The framework promotes the implementation of global standards for essential services while respecting local customs and diversity.
 By integrating international best practices with local values and needs, it aims to enhance service quality and cultural sensitivity, making the implementation of GI principles more inclusive and effective worldwide.

-To deeper explore these features and more, visit the [GI Overview](https://github.com/whomanatee/plan/blob/main/docs/overview.md).
+To explore these features in depth, including the Global Eating Department (GED), the Delicious Eating Department (DED), the Department of Fun (DoF), and numerous other initiatives, visit the [GI Overview](https://github.com/whomanatee/plan/blob/main/docs/overview.md).

 ## Step One: Global Discussion